maskaravivek/codex-skill-gh-plan-to-issues/README.md

 ## Usage

-You can use this skill with plans coming from:
-- the immediately previous plan/proposal in the conversation,
-- a local `.md` file, or
-- pasted plan text.

-Internally, the workflow is always:
-1) plan -> JSON spec
-2) JSON spec -> GitHub issues

-In practice, you usually just ask Codex (with this skill) to create issues from the plan; it will do the creation.
-The scripts are there to make that behavior deterministic and repeatable.
+In practice, you usually just ask Codex (with this skill) to create issues from the plan.
+If you want to run it yourself, use the scripts below.

-### Option 1: Create a JSON spec file directly
+Create a JSON spec (start from `references/spec.example.json`), then dry-run:

-Start from `references/spec.example.json`.

-2) Dry run first:

 ```bash
 node scripts/create_issues_from_spec.mjs /path/to/spec.json --dry-run
 ```

-3) Create issues:
+Create issues:

 ```bash
 node scripts/create_issues_from_spec.mjs /path/to/spec.json